-From April 1 through April 7 every year, Global Asbestos Awareness Week helps people understand the dangers of asbestos and support those with diseases caused by this dangerous mineral, like mesothelioma.
-This includes veterans who developed mesothelioma or other illnesses from working around asbestos.
+From April 1 through April 7 every year, Global Asbestos Awareness Week helps people understand the dangers of asbestos and support those with mesothelioma and other asbestos-related diseases.

 What Is Global Asbestos Awareness Week?

-Global Asbestos Awareness Week, started by the Asbestos Disease Awareness Organization (ADAO), is an annual event that educates people about the risks of asbestos and encourages them to take action to protect themselves and their communities.
+Global Asbestos Awareness Week is an annual event started by the Asbestos Disease Awareness Organization (ADAO) to educate people about the risks of asbestos and advocate for a full ban.

 Asbestos was used to make thousands of products before the early 1980s due to its strength, durability, and low cost.
-This exposed millions of Americans to asbestos, in particular those who worked around these products in civilian jobs or during military service.
+However, exposure put millions of civilians and service members at risk of cancers like mesothelioma.

 U.S. Veterans and Risks of Asbestos Exposure